panzerlover/simple-fraction/README.md

-Sure, here is a README for the `Fr` class:

 # Fr Class

 The `Fr` class represents a fraction and provides various methods for performing arithmetic operations, conversions, and manipulations with fractions.
 Simpler than fraction.js as it contains no logic for radians or advanced parsing of strings.